pyrex41/tm-view/README.md

 - 🔍 Filter tasks by status, priority, and search
 - 🏷️ Support for tagged task lists (multi-context projects)
 - 📄 View PRD documents directly in the browser
+- 📊 View Mermaid diagrams from anywhere in your repository
-- 📊 Real-time statistics and project overview
+- 📈 Real-time statistics and project overview
 - 🎨 Clean, dark-themed UI optimized for developer workflows
+- 🔄 Hot-reload support for live updates

 ## Installation